mkumar73/python-package-documentation/README.md

 I expect that you already have a Python package in a repository for which you would like to added documentation.
 If not, you could use the `fancy_calcy` [repository](https://github.com/mkumar73/python-package-documentation) to follow along.

----
-**NOTE**

-Please note, the code available in the package is only for the demonstration purpose.
+**NOTE**: Please note, the code available in the package is only for the demonstration purpose.
----

 Have said that, let's get started.